 - Quiet room: There will be a designated quiet room near the main presentation room where you can go to relax and 'chill out' if things are getting too much.
-No interaction or unnecessary noise is permitted in the quiet room and there will be some quiet sensory equipment in this room to help you relax. - Sensory room: There will be a room which contains some sensory equipment Autscape has purchased and some equipment that is on loan to us.
+No interaction or unnecessary noise is permitted in the quiet room and there will be some quiet sensory equipment in this room to help you relax. - Sensory room: There will be a room which contains some sensory equipment Autscape has purchased.
 Please treat the equipment with respect.
 We do not expect the sensory room to always be a quiet escape, but it is likely to have designated times for silence and noisy activity.